vrmeet/thexr/DO_THIS_NEXT.md

 grab a nickname from user if there isn't one in session storage

 (improvement)
-add audio profile for agora
+add audio profile for agora - for sampling rate and encoder

-(improvement) show nickname over avatar show mic muted status
+(improvement) show nickname over avatar - collect nickname in svelte

-(new feature)
-add color picker

 (improvement)
 add a listener for when dragging the bounding box gizmo

 (feature)
 - be able to delete a selected object